ChrisKlug/Containerizr/README.md

 This is a ___very___ early version that is just here to get feedback.
 There is a _lot_ still to be done!

 The current samples work, but other than that, I guarantee nothing!
+And there is almost no error handling as it is a PoC...

 There is also some weirdness in the code to enable outputting the generated Dockerfile content in the samples that I would like to remove.
 But for now, it is there as it gives decent output in the console.